aptos-labs/aptos-multi-region-bench/README.md

 ```

 ### Set up the infrastructure

+NOTE: This section may take a while to run through all the steps.
+A lot of the time will be spent running commands and waiting on cloud infrastructure to come alive.

 Each region's infrastructure is deployed separately, via Terraform.
 Each directory in the top-level `terraform/` directory corresponds to a Terraform project.